TheZeroBeast/ACWiFi/README.md

 This allows control and monitoring of the attached air conditioner via MQTT and Domoticz.

 An open-source PCB design that supports this firmware can be found here https://github.com/dvisser/MHI-ESP-PCB

+Credit to GitHub user rjdekker for their work documenting the MHI SPI protocol, their work can be found here https://github.com/rjdekker/MHI2MQTT